jaromir-sukuba/nvm/readme.md

 > Ability to digitize input DC signal with resolution at least 10 nV and noise better than 30 nV peak to peak over at least 0.1-10 Hz bandwidth.

 More numeric requirements, nice.
-30nVp-p in 10Hz bandwidth is not very relaxed requirement - older meters like Keithley model 181 would cut it, current models so-so.
+30nVp-p in 10Hz bandwidth is not very relaxed requirement - older meters like Keithley model 181 would not cut it, current models so-so.

 > Have autozero functionality to correct for static offsets.